-Pledged bank deposit, restricted bank balances and cash and bank balances
+Restricted bank balances and cash and bank balances

-The identified impairment loss of pledged bank deposit, restricted bank balances and cash and bank balances was immaterial.
+The identified impairment loss of restricted bank balances and cash and bank balances was immaterial.

 The Group provided guarantees to certain banks in respect of mortgages granted by banks relating to the mortgage loans arranged for purchasers of the Group's properties.
 Upon default in mortgage payments by these purchasers, the Group is responsible for repaying the outstanding mortgage principals together with the accrued interest and penalties owed by the defaulting purchasers to the banks.
 Under such circumstances, the Group is entitled to take over the legal titles and possession of the related properties and to sell the properties to recover any amounts paid by the Group to the banks.
 Therefore, the Group's credit risk is significantly reduced.
 Nevertheless, the net realisable values of the relevant properties are subject to the fluctuation of the property market in general, the Group assesses at the end of each reporting period the liabilities based on the current estimates of future cash flows.
-As at 31 December 2019 and 2018, no provision on the guarantees to banks had been made in the consolidated financial statements.
+As at 31 December 2020 and 2019, no provision on the guarantees to banks had been made in the consolidated financial statements.